Toufa7/Cub3D/Questions_answers.md

     W need to buffer to put our pixels in an image then push it into the window

 What an mlx image requires ?

     We need to pass some pointers to mlx_pointer :

         -   bits per pixel : pixels are basicly int (4 bytes)

 Why in my_mlx_pixel_put bpp it's 32 and not 24 ?

     An RGBA color value is specified with: rgba(red, green, blue, alpha).
     The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (fully opaque).

 What does mlx_get_data_addr do ?

-    it provide us with information about the generated image
+    it provide us with information about the generated image if it works as it should it should provide 3 informations ;
+    bpp         : how many bits required to express a color of a pixel size_line   : how many bytes required to store endian      : techinque to store data (Hex Format  ) in your RAM

 What's endian means ?